schmittjoh/serializer/doc/cookbook/stdclass.rst

 The current implementation serializes all the properties of a ``stdClass`` object in the order they appear.

-There are may know limitations wen dealing with ``stdClass`` objects, more in detail, is not possible to:
+There are many known limitations when dealing with ``stdClass`` objects.
+More in detail, it is not possible to:

 - change serialization order of properties
 - apply per-property exclusion policies